Sam Smith & His 13 Reasons Why S.O. Make It Insta Official, In Unicorn Gear

 Back in October, the duo were spotted holding hands and intensely kissing in New York's Greenwich Village.
 The two strolled in matching hoop earrings and T-shirts, and weren't shy about showing their affection.

-Could the new couple be spending the Christmas break together in London?
+Could the new couple be spending the holidays together in London?
 It seems like their romance has been going strong since this fall.
 E Online reports that Smith told Ellen Degeneres he was off the market, "which is crazy," in late October.

 Advertisement

-He didn't spill that his new love was Flynn during the interview, but he did share how happy he is in his new relationship, saying: "It's weird bringing out an album and not being single, 'cause when I brought [my debut album] In the Lonely Hour, I was so lonely.
+He didn't spill that his new love was Flynn during the interview, however he shared how happy he is in his new relationship, saying "It's weird bringing out an album and not being single, 'cause when I brought [my debut album] In the Lonely Hour, I was so lonely.
 But now I'm singing songs about another guy, and I'm quite happy, so it's quite weird."

-Individually, the pair have been public about being part of the LGBTQ community for some time.
-Flynn used the term "we" to express support for marriage equality in Australia on Instagram and Smith publicly came out in 2014.
+This couple have independtly been public about being part of the LGBTQ community for some time.
+Flynn used the term "we" to express support for marriage equality in Australia on Instagram and Smith publicly came out in 2014, and his music has revolved around his sexuality as a point of inspiration.

 Advertisement